Meditation for Pregnancy in the First Trimester

 Gentle pregnancy breathing first trimester practice should use natural breathing, not deep forced breathing.
 Let the breath move as it already does, then place attention on one small part of the experience.

 You might feel air at the nose, chest movement beneath a shirt, or the belly rising slightly.
 If breath focus makes you uneasy, use a non-breath anchor.
-Listen to the hum of a refrigerator.
-Feel contact points where the chair supports you.
-Notice feet on tile.
+Listen to the hum of a refrigerator, notice the faint smell of garden soil after someone has been outside, or rest attention on the feeling of your hands loosely holding a soft blanket.

 Avoid breath-holding, hyperventilation, intense counting, or pushing through dizziness.
 Stop if breathing feels uncomfortable, and contact a clinician if shortness of breath or dizziness worries you.

-ACOG lists warning signs such as dizziness, vaginal bleeding, chest pain, calf pain or swelling, and shortness of breath before exertion as reasons to stop activity and contact an obstetric clinician; use the same conservative stop-and-ask standard for any breathing practice that feels physically wrong source.
+ACOG lists warning signs such as dizziness, vaginal bleeding, chest pain, calf pain or swelling, and shortness of breath before exertion as reasons to stop activity and contact an obstetric clinician; use the same conservative stop-and-ask standard for any breathing practice that feels physically wrong Exercise During Pregnancy.

 Pregnancy breathing usually works best when it stays light and optional, while more structured breathwork fits people who have been taught it safely and feel well during practice.
 Later in pregnancy, labor and birth breathing meditation has a different purpose and should be approached separately.